 The Soul of the First Amendment

 A politician assaulting a journalist.
-A presidential candidate suggesting protesters in the audience should be beat up.
+A presidential candidate suggesting protesters in the audience should be beaten up.
 A comedian producing a photoshoot with the bloodied head of the president, styled like an ISIS beheading.
 A sharp increase in anti-semitic, racist, and sexist harassment spilling out of the internet’s darkest corners.
 The President of the United States blocking critics from his Twitter account, while his messages on the platform are cited as official government statements by federal judges.
 And if you don’t like something someone says, it’s easier to yell “fake news” than to engage in a civil political debate.

 It is a strange time for the freedom of speech in the United States.
 As political tensions rise, commentators on both the right and the left have called for some sort of restriction on the freedom of speech for speech they don’t like, while the laws around harassment, abuse, and violence have not kept up with changes in technology.
 Two of the world’s largest social media platforms–Facebook and Twitter–were manipulated by foreign intelligence agencies in an active measures campaign against the U.S. elections, leaving low-information voters susceptible to propaganda.
 These revelations have put policymakers and tech leaders in a tough situation, one that politicians in European democracies do not necessarily find themselves struggling with.

-The difference is the U.S. Constitution’s First Amendment, and the jurisprudence that has built up around it since the Amendment’s ratification in 1791.
-Associate Justice of the Supreme Judicial Court of the Massachusetts, Charles Fried has called this body of law “the most libertarian and speech protective of any liberal democratic regime,” with the result that freedom of speech is protected in the U.S. more intensely and controversially than anywhere else in the world.Few people know more about, or defend more vigorously, the First Amendment than Floyd Abrams, a freedom of speech and press attorney who has argued cases from the Pentagon Papers to Citizens United.
+The difference is the U.S. Constitution’s First Amendment and the jurisprudence that has built up around it since the Amendment’s ratification in 1791.
+Associate Justice of the Supreme Judicial Court of Massachusetts, Charles Fried has called this body of law “the most libertarian and speech protective of any liberal democratic regime,” with the result that freedom of speech is protected in the U.S. more intensely and controversially than anywhere else in the world.Few people know more about, or defend more vigorously, the First Amendment than Floyd Abrams, a freedom of speech and press attorney who has argued cases from the Pentagon Papers to Citizens United.
 His most recent book, The Soul of the First Amendment (Yale University Press, publication April 2017), is an examination of how the American approach to freedom of speech has changed, diverging from other democratic nations, and a powerful defense of what is both the most honored and most misunderstood part of the U.S. Constitution.

 In a five-part essay, The Soul of the First Amendment takes the reader through the history of the Bill of Rights’ first entry, beginning with the debate by the Framers over whether a Bill of Rights was even a necessary addition to the newly-drafted Constitution.
 For most of the early history of the country, the First Amendment was not taken very seriously or enforced.